Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

     - The `Killed Mutants` tab lists all the mutants that were killed.
     - The `Terminated Mutants` tab lists the mutants for which there was an issue while performing the installation or uninstallation during the evaluation.
     - The `Excluded Tests` tab lists the tests that were rejected by the test filter (*@testFilters@*) and why they were rejected.
 * For the mutants tabs, the inspector displays a list of mutants with their names.
 This includes the type of mutation applied, and the mutated class and method (e.g.: `Increase a literal integer in MyVehicle class>>#newSimpleCar`).
 When clicking on a mutant, the original code of the method is displayed on the left and the mutated code on the right.
 Differences are highlighted in green and red.
-On the image below, we can see that a number was decreased by the mutation from 4 to 3.
+On the image below, you can see that a number was decreased by the mutation from 4 to 3.

-By looking at the first tab about surviving mutants, one can see which cases should be targeted by new tests to improve the test suite.
+By looking at the first tab about surviving mutants, you can see which cases should be targeted by new tests to improve the test suite.

 #### Mutation Matrix: a Visual Representation

-The mutation matrix is a matrix tht represents the results of tests for each mutant.
+The mutation matrix is a matrix that represents the results of tests for each mutant.
 It shows exactly which test killed which mutant.
 This can be useful for further analysis of the test suite.

 There are several ways to use it:
 * with a collection of classes, assuming the associated test classes have the same names with the “Test” suffix: